sagemath/sagewiki_to_gh-2022-10-10/sage-3.3.md

 == Coding Theory ==

  * Weight distribution for binary codes (Robert Miller) -- A weight distribution algorithm for binary codes using Robert Bradshaw's bitsets.
 This implementation in [[http://www.cython.org|Cython]] gives a 19 to 20 times performance speed-up over the previous GAP/Guava implementation.

+ * Linear codes decoding algorithms (David Joyner, Robert L. Miller) -- A number of algorithms in the GAP package Guava are moved to Sage.
+Two decoding methods are implemented, in particular, the methods nearest neighbor and syndrome.

 == Coercion ==